mdpiper/brances-and-merging/README.md

 # branches-and-merging

-An experiment in maintaining persistent *development* and *stable* branches.
+An experiment in maintaining persistent *develop* and *stable* branches.